-&lt;sup>71 August 2018 figures, Hampshire County Council
+51 August 2018 figures, Hampshire County Council.

-&lt;sup>72 Individual enterprises, figures provided by the Office for National Statistics, March 2015
+52 Individual enterprises, figures provided by the Office for National Statistics, March 2015.

-A very broad range of types of businesses are represented, with the largest sectors, in terms of the numbers of individual businesses, being professional, scientific and technical services (450), construction (320) and agriculture, forestry and fishing (240).
-Overall this represents a higher density of businesses per square kilometre than in any other English National Park except the South Downs.
+A very broad range of types of business are represented, with the largest sectors, in terms of the numbers of individual businesses, being professional, scientific and technical services53 (450), construction (320) and agriculture, forestry and fishing (240).
+Overall this represents a higher density of businesses per square kilometre that in any other English National Park except the South Downs.54

-In March 2018 there were 2,643m of employment floor space available for development in the National Park, as measured by unimplemented planning permissions for new development, providing a good pipeline of new business space for the immediate future.
-Between April 2017 and March 2018, the total new employment floor space completed from permissions in the National Park was 1,393m, which was slightly above the long-term trend.
-However, the changes to the system of permitted development rights, whereby offices can be converted to dwellings without requiring planning permission, has led to some offsetting losses of office floorspace over recent years and this will require monitoring.
+In March 2018 there were 2,643m2 of employment floor space available for development in the National Park, as measured by unimplemented planning permissions for new development55, providing a good pipeline of new business space for the immediate future Between April 2017 and March 2018 the total new employment floor space completed from permissions in the National Park was 1,393m2, which was slightly above the long term trend.
+However, the changes to the system of permitted development rights whereby offices can be converted to dwellings without requiring planning permission has led to some offsetting losses of office floorspace over recent years and this will require monitoring.